topel-research-group/Bamboozle/scripts/README.md

 `angsd.py --pop1 Pop_1/ --pop2 Pop_2/ --ref example.fst`

-Ouput: a table and a csv file with the names, positions and Fst value (pdf summary planned).
+Ouput: a table and a csv file with the names, positions and Fst value and a summary of the results in a png image.

 `make_plot.py --inputfile pop1_pop2_results.csv --grep "contig_name"`